sot/acis_thermal_check/doc/source/test_suite.rst

 outputs.
 The idea is that code developments should not change the values compared to those stored in the gold standard, or if they do, that the reasons for the changes are understood and deemed necessary (e.g., you found a bug, you added a feature to a model, etc.).
-The idea is to track the effect of code changes in a systematic way and flag those changes which are not expected to change results but do, so that bugs can be identified and fixed before merging the new code into master.
+This allows us to track the effect of code changes in a systematic way and flag those changes which are not expected to change results but do, so that bugs can be identified and fixed before merging the new code into master.

+A model specification file in JSON format is set aside for testing, and can be different from the one currently in use for thermal models.
+It should only be updated sparingly, usually if there are major changes to the structure of a model.

 Running the Test Suite for a Particular Model
 +++++++++++++++++++++++++++++++++++++++++++++

-There are a few equivalent ways to invoke the ``acis_thermal_check`` tests for a given model.
+There are two equivalent ways to invoke the ``acis_thermal_check`` tests for a given model.

 If you are making changes to a model, you can go to the root of the model code